Q 1. What are the Payments to be made in GST regime?

 For NEFT/RTGS Transactions, RBI will act as E-FPB.

 Ans.
 TDS stands for Tax Deducted at Source (TDS).
-As per section 37, this provision is meant for Government and Government undertakings and other notified entities making contractual payments in excess of Rs.
-10 Lakhs to suppliers.
-While making such payment, the concerned Government/authority shall deduct 1% of the total payable amount and remit it into the appropriate GST account.
+As per section 51, this provision is meant for Government and Government undertakings and other notified entities making contractual payments where total value of such supply under a contract exceeds Rs.
+2.5 Lakhs to suppliers.
+While making any payments under such contracts, the concerned Government/authority shall deduct 1% of the total payment made and remit it into the appropriate GST account.

-Q 23.
-How will the Supplier account for this TDS while filing his return?
+Q 24.
+How will the Supplier account for this TDS? while filing his return?

 Ans.
 Any amount shown as TDS will be reflected in the electronic cash ledger of the concerned supplier.
 He can utilize this amount towards discharging his liability towards tax, interest fees and any other amount.